jmacglashan/decisions_and_dragons/content/about.md

 I received my PhD in computer science from the University of Maryland, Baltimore County in 2013 where I worked on reinforcement learning.
 I then moved on to a postdoctoral position at Brown University, where I continued to work on reinforcement learning.
 Following my postdoc, I joined the startup Cogitai, where we worked to build reinforcement learning and continual learning as a service.
-Cogitai was eventually acquired by Sony and we formed game AI team at [Sony AI](https://ai.sony/), where I continue to work on reinforcement learning.
+Cogitai was eventually acquired by Sony and we formed the game AI team at [Sony AI](https://ai.sony/), where I continue to work on reinforcement learning.

 Despite all these years working on reinforcement learning, I have shockingly failed to solve it.